lfloris/openshift-dev-training/Labs/Lab05-Dynamic-storage/dynamic-storage-statefulset-ex-2.md

 web-2   1/1     Running   0          6m44s
 ```

 Check the PVCs created.
-You should see one is created for each pod, and the name should match up with the naming convention <metadata.name>-<sts-name>-<index>.
+You should see one is created for each pod, and the name should match up with the naming convention [metadata-name]-[sts-name]-[index].
 ```
 $ oc get pvc
 NAME        STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS                 AGE